Norman R. Augustine

-Norman (Norm) Ralph Augustine (born July 27, 1935) is a U.S. aerospace businessman who served as United States Under Secretary of the Army from 1975 to 1977.
+Norman Ralph "Norm" Augustine (born July 27, 1935) is a U.S. aerospace businessman who served as United States Under Secretary of the Army from 1975 to 1977.
 Augustine served as chairman and CEO of the Lockheed Martin Corporation.
 He was chairman of the Review of United States Human Space Flight Plans Committee.

 In 1983, Augustine was elected as a member into the National Academy of Engineering for imaginative blending of the skills of engineer, analyst, and manager to accomplish important aerospace engineering projects.

+Early life and education

+Augustine was raised in Colorado, "an only child in the mountains," and the first of his family to have the opportunity to attend college.